 Publishers Clearing House is a direct-marketing company whose business is selling magazines and other products.
 One of the primary reasons why they run huge giveaways on a regular basis is to build their mailing list so that they can try to sell to you.

 Remember, though, you are NOT obligated to buy anything to enter or win their sweepstakes, and making purchases will NOT affect your chances of winning in any way.

 "When you register with pch.com we will email you with offers of interest from pch.com and our marketing partners."

 "When you register with pch.com we may share your name and information with third parties who may contact you by mail with relevant offers."

-If you do not uncheck the boxes to opt-out of marketing messages, can expect to receive marketing emails and/or postal mail after you enter.
+If you don't uncheck the boxes to opt-out of marketing messages, you can expect to receive marketing emails and/or postal mail after you enter.
 Remember, those offers fund the big prizes, and at any time, you can say, "enough is enough" and be removed from the lists.

 If you do not want to receive marketing communications from PCH at all, be careful to opt out before submitting any form to them, including your sweepstakes entries.